itspranavajay/MoeZilla/README.md

-Hey, I'm RedAura, a Web Developer 🚀, Back End Developer & Discord & Telegram Bot Developer from Nepal. ~~And a Weeb.~~
+Hey, I'm RedAura, a Web Developer 🚀, Back End Developer & Discord & Telegram Bot Developer from UAE. ~~And a Weeb.~~

  **Information:**